“Give it all back to St. Albans!”

 *

-Not all log drives were successful as seen in these series of dated photos from 1912.
+Not all log drives were successful as seen in this series of dated photos from 1912.

 Log Jam at Lower Dam – 1912